 The series Gilmore Girls is about the life of "Lorelai Gilmore" and her daughter "Rory", which is not only a mother and daughter duo, but best friends.
 The series was produced from 2000 to 2007 over seven seasons.
 In 2016, Netflix continued the series with four more episodes of 90 minutes each and called it Gilmore Girls: A year in the life.

 The main characters of "Rory" and "Lorelai Gilmore" are played by Alexis Bledel and Lauren Graham.
 "Rory" is an exemplary student, who dreams of studying at an elite University and later wants to work as a foreign correspondent.
-"Lorelai" became a mother at the age of 16, dropped out of school then moved out to get away from her parents.
+"Lorelai" became a mother at the age of 16, dropped out of school and moved out to get away from her parents.
 She raised "Rory" almost by herself.

 Melissa McCarthy played "Lorelai's" best friend "Sookie St. James", who works as a cook in the same hotel as "Lorelai".
 They eventually start their own business and open up the "Firefly Inn" together.